 small brass diaphragm to break water into

-micro-fine droplets that spray this cool fog of mist into the air.
+micro-fine droplets.
+This cool fog of mist is then dispersed into the air via a small fan.
 There

 are a couple advantages to this type of humidifier.
 First, there's no boiled water.
 Second, these humidifiers are nearly silent.
 The only exception to